Anilwaded/Apple_Stock_Market_Price_Prediction_Using_Time_Series_Forecasting_Model/README.md

 ####    Datatype of Date column was in object type

 ### 2. Data Preprocessing
-####    Here, I converted the datatype of Date column to Datetime.
+####    Here, I converted the datatype of Date column to Datetime and made it as index.
-####    Checked wheather the dataset contains holidays or not, Concluded Time series data contains holidays other than weekends.
+####    Checked wheather the dataset contains holidays or not, Concluded that stock market data contains holidays other than weekends.

 ### 3. Model Building and Evaluation:
 ####   I have built the model with 4 different Time series Forecasting Models: